Skip Navigation

 • Road hazards: Debris, potholes, animals, and other objects may cause a truck driver to lose control.
 If this happens, it may lead to an accident.

-Truck accidents can cause catastrophic and devastating injuries.
+Truck accidents can cause catastrophic injuries.
 In serious cases, victims may be left with permanent and debilitating injuries and even in more minor cases, it may take weeks or months to heal.
-Outside of physical suffering, many victims can face emotional and mental health concerns like PTSD, anxiety, and depression.Ā
+Outside of physical suffering, many victims can face emotional and mental health concerns like PTSD, anxiety, and depression.

 Some other common truck accident injuries are: